openquantumhardware/qick/quick_start/README_general.md

 * Otherwise it will use 192.168.2.99.

 These settings are fine for point-to-point or router setups, but for a switch setup you will generally want a static IP other than 192.168.2.99, because your other equipment is unlikely to be using the 192.168.2.xxx IP range.
 In that case you should make an initial connection to change the RFSoC's network settings.
 Below are three ways to do it (the first two double as ways to configure the point-to-point or router setups).
-Once you have a terminal:

-Open `/etc/network/interfaces.d/eth0` in a text editor such as `vim` or `nano`.
+Once you have a terminal with root pirivileges, open `/etc/network/interfaces.d/eth0` in a text editor such as `vim` or `nano`.
 It will look like this:

 ```
 auto eth0